-SENSITIVITY TIP > If a child is unable to draw due to a disability, use the 'buddy system' and pair them with another child who can draw with them
+SENSITIVITY TIP > If a child is unable to draw due to a disability, use the 'buddy system' and pair them with another child who can draw with them.

-- 6. Have the children share their picture with the child sitting next to them.
-Ask if their pictures look almost the same, and have those who have similar drawings raise their hands. - 7.
-Check in with children that do not have their hands raised.
-If they are not able to use self-talk to follow instructions, provide them with additional instructions while you are walking around.
+almost the same, and have those who have similar drawings raise their hands.

-8. SAY > For the next round, you will draw a line connecting the 2 circles in the color marker you have.

-- 9. SAY > Switch markers with a new partner and draw a third circle with that marker.
+- Check in with children that do not have their hands raised.
+If they are not able to use self-talk to follow instructions, provide them with additional instructions while you are walking around. - SAY > For the next round, you will draw a line connecting the 2 circles in the color marker you have. - SAY > Switch markers with a new partner and draw a third circle with that marker.
 Color in your first circle with that new marker. - 10.
 Have the children share their picture with the child sitting next to them.
 Ask if their pictures look almost the same, and have those who have similar drawings raise their hands. - 11.
 Check in with children that do not have their hands raised.
-If they are not able to use self-talk to follow instructions, provide them additional instructions while you are walking around.

-- For this final round, draw lines from the last circle you drew to each of the first two circles. - Switch markers and color one of the remaining circles in a different color. - Switch markers again and color the last remaining circle in a different color. - 13.
+If they are not able to use self-talk to follow instructions, provide them additional instructions while you are walking around. - 12.
+SAY > - For this final round, draw lines from the last circle you drew to each of the first two circles. - Switch markers and color one of the remaining circles in a different color. - Switch markers again and color the last remaining circle in a different color. - 13.
 Have the children share their picture with the child sitting next to them.
 Ask if their pictures look almost the same, and have those who have similar drawings raise their hands. - 14.
 Look around and take note of which children do not raise their hands.
 These children may be struggling with self-talk.